InfoBridge: Mutual Information estimation via Bridge Matching: Experimental supplementary

 \paragraph{NVF and JVF.} The implementation of NVF and JVF is taken from the official repository:

 and used with all the provided by authors default hyperparameters for the benchmark.
 The methods are ran on CPU and execution takes less then two hours for each benchmark problem run.
+The size of a neural network is from $10$k to $400$k parameters depending of the task dimensionality and the submethod.
+The approximate runtime was under the 30 minutes under the 30 minutes for NVF and under the 1 hours for JVF for each of the experimental setup on NVIDIA A100 GPU.